The humble pineapple has become a modern day fertility symbol in recent years but can it really help you get pregnant?

-It’s definitely true that pineapple is good for you and is chock-full of nutrients and vitamins but the jury is out on whether it is really good for fertility in a scientific sense.
+It’s definitely true that pineapples are good for you and they chock-full of nutrients and vitamins but the jury is out on whether they is really good for fertility in a scientific sense.

 As pineapple is cheap and available in most supermarkets, it makes a great fertility superfood to add to your diet when you are trying to get pregnant.

 The sweet taste is a wonderful addition to a fertility smoothie as it can mask the taste of ingredients that don’t taste great like maca powder.

 This post may contain affiliate links.
 Please read my full Disclosure for more details.

 Read on to find out exactly when you should eat pineapple for implantation success and improved fertility.